by Matthew

 It has an embossed print on it.
 Will this suffice as my birth certificate?
 I also have a certificate of baptism.

-Answer: Persons born in the United States will normally submit a certified birth certificate from the city, town, county or state wherein the birth occurred.
+certified birth certificate from the city, town, county or state wherein the birth occurred.
 To be acceptable, the certificate must show:

 1. The applicant's full name